majxla/GIS-Application-exam-project/README.md

 # HydroMeteoData Toolbox

 This project is a Toolbox dedicated for ArcMap software.
 Its task is to process meteorological or hydrological data over a period of time specified by the user.
 It creates a .shp file with point data storing the selected data.
-Toolbox was coded with ArcPy library for Python 2.x.
+Toolbox was coded with ArcPy library for Python 2.x as exam project for GIS Applications university subject.

 Toolbox: